lxc/incus-os/doc/install-seed.md

   install.

 ### `network.{json,yml,yaml}`
-This file defines what network configuration should be applied when Incus OS boots.
-If not specified, Incus OS will attempt automatic {abbr}`DHCP (Dynamic Host Configuration Protocol)`/{abbr}`SLAAC (Stateless Address Configuration)` configuration on each network interface.
+This file defines what network configuration should be applied when IncusOS boots.
+If not specified, IncusOS will attempt automatic {abbr}`DHCP (Dynamic Host Configuration Protocol)`/{abbr}`SLAAC (Stateless Address Configuration)` configuration on each network interface.

 The structure used is the [network API struct](https://github.com/lxc/incus-os/blob/main/incus-osd/api/system_network.go).